Check Your Rate Before You Apply

 2) Validate total cost: Compare total repayment across terms, not APR in isolation.

-3) Validate execution risk: Choose the route that matches your current readiness level (approval repair, soft-check, or optimization).
+3) Validate execution risk: Choose the route that matches your current readiness level, whether that means documentation cleanup, soft-check comparison, or cost optimization.

 For deeper preparation before submitting, review these internal guides: personal loan requirements 2026, debt-to-income ratio for personal loans 2026, and personal loan documents checklist 2026.
 For regulatory context on APR language, the CFPB APR definition remains a reliable external reference.